mtlynch/mtlynch.io/_posts/2017-05-20-windows-sia-mining.md

 There are a few options for converting your Siacoin to Bitcoin:

+* [Bittrex](https://bittrex.com): (*recommended*) Bittrex has historically provided the most solid support for Siacoin.
-* [ShapeShift](https://shapeshift.io): (*recommended*) ShapeShift is simple and fast because there's no signup required.
+* [ShapeShift](https://shapeshift.io): ShapeShift is simple and fast because there's no signup required.
 Just give them your Bitcoin address, and they'll give you a Siacoin deposit address.
-You send Siacoin and receive your Bitcoins.
-Boom.
-Done.
-* [Poloniex](https://poloniex.com): Poloniex is the other major exchange that supports Siacoin.
-It's more complicated than ShapeShift, and they sometimes hold up your transactions for hours, but they usually get the job done.
+Unfortunately, their support for Siacoin is rather erratic and they only offer Siacoin exchanges intermittently.
-* [BitSquare](https://bitsquare.io): (*for advanced users*) BitSquare is a decentralized, peer-to-peer exchange.
+* [Bisq](https://bisq.io): (*for advanced users*) Bisq (formerly BitSquare) is a decentralized, peer-to-peer exchange.
 Trading is slower and involves more steps, but can give you better rates than traditional exchanges.
-BitSquare also supports converting Siacoin directly to fiat, but you're relying on another person not to rip you off.
+Bisq also supports converting Siacoin directly to fiat, but you're relying on another person not to rip you off.
 If you choose this option, take steps protect yourself from fraud.
+* ~~Poloniex~~: Poloniex was once the leading exchange for Siacoin, but their support and platform has been awful for most of 2017, frequently freezing users' funds for weeks without any communication.
+I recommend avoiding Poloniex if you have any other exchange option.

 ## Converting Bitcoin to fiat currency (regular money)